 You need to pay attention to the New Users metric.
 If you are delighted by the increasing number of traffic on your website.
-Remember this may not imply that your audience is growing until your new users metric is increasing.
+Remember, this may not imply that your audience grows until your new user metric increases.

-However, if the same person visits your website from a different device or a different browser, he will be counted as a New user.
+However, if the same person visits your website from a different device or browser, he will be counted as a New user.
 And a new unique identifier is assigned to that browser.

 - Direct visitors – those who come to your website by directly typing your URL into the address bar in the browser.

-Organic search- all the traffic from search engine except paid advertisement
+Organic search- all the traffic from search engines except paid advertisement

 Paid search- traffic from the advertisements in search engines

-- Referral visitors – these visitors come from other websites/blogs where your website had a backlink.
+- Referral visitors come from other websites/blogs where your website had a backlink.

 - Social – When users click on a link to your website from major social media channels like Facebook, Twitter, Instagram, etc.

-- Display: These types of traffic comes when the users click on the display ads
+- Display: These types of traffic come when the users click on the display ads